...

 FREE 24/7 Dual Diagnosis Mental Health Services Hotline

-• Encourage Treatment: Suggest professional help or offer to go with them.
+• Gently encourage professional help and offer to go together.

 Comfortable Facilities & Amenities